Milstein-type Schemes for Hyperbolic SPDEs: Introduction

 We extend Kato's framework \cite{Kato75}, which was first used for SPDEs in \cite{KliobaVeraar24Rate}, to systematically treat hyperbolic problems beyond convergence rate $1/2$.
 This entails working with a pair of Hilbert spaces $Y\hra X$ such that $F$ and $G$ in \eqref{eq:introSEE} are, as in Theorem \ref{thm:intro}, Lipschitz continuous on $X$ and of linear growth on $Y$.
 Lipschitz continuity on higher order Sobolev spaces typically fails for Nemytskii operators and is thus not assumed.
 Although some parabolic equations are covered by the Kato setting, alternative approaches based on regularisation phenomena yield better results.
 Consequently, we focus on hyperbolic problems.

-The key ingredient to obtain higher orders of convergence are suitable Taylor expansions, which require Fréchet differentiability.
+Achieving higher-order convergence relies on suitable Taylor expansions, which require Gâteaux differentiability and continuity of the derivative, which in turn imply Fréchet differentiability.
 Care must be taken in specifying between which spaces this differentiability assumption is imposed.
-Indeed, assuming Fréchet differentiability of $F\colon X\to X$ for $F$ a Nemytskii operator and $X=L^2$ immediately limits the setting to affine linear 'nonlinearities' $F$.
+Indeed, assuming Fréchet differentiability of $F\colon X\to X$ for $F$ a Nemytskii operator on $X=L^2$ immediately limits the setting to affine-linear `nonlinearities' $F$.
+More precisely, consider the Nemytskii operator $F\colon L^2(\calO)\to L^2(\calO), F(u)\ce \phi \circ u$ associated to a Lipschitz continuous $C^1$-function $\phi\colon \R\to\R$, and $\calO\seq \R^d$ a bounded domain.
+If $F$ is Fréchet differentiable at some $\tilde{u}\in L^2(\calO)$, there exist $a,b\in \R$ such that $F(u)=au+b$ for all $u\in L^2(\calO)$ (see also Proposition \ref{prop:NemytskiiGateauxAffine}).